Hurricane Bonnie (2022): Mexico

 Hurricane Bonnie, as a Category 3 system, prompted Mexican authorities to issue warnings of heavy rainfall to the states of Colima, Guerrero, Jalisco, and Michoacán as it advanced inland.
 Authorities in Mexico warned of heavy rainfall in several states, and warned of waves of up to 3 to 5 meters in the coasts of the states of Oaxaca and Guerrero.
 Bonnie weakened to a Category 1 hurricane and was expected to become a tropical storm after going north, off the coasts of Cabo San Lucas, in the state of Baja California Sur.

 Elsewhere

 In Costa Rica, 3,572 people had been evacuated in different parts of the country to shelters, after registering flooding and landslides.
 Furthermore, 15 cantons were under a red alert, and 8,593 homes were left without power.
+Damages were at ₡250 million (US$365,000), though this was calculated before Bonnie struck the country.

 In Grenada, electricity providers warned citizens to prepare for power outages and to not touch downed power lines.

 In Chiriquí Province, Panama, several families were evacuated due to landslides and heavy rainfall.

 In Colombia, the government warned the Island of San Andrés, while in neighboring Venezuela, classes and flights were suspended.
 Meanwhile, the governments of Nicaragua and Honduras issued alerts to their whole territories for the storm.
 In Nicaragua, authorities reported four deaths in relation to the storm.
 Bonnie was also responsible for one death in El Salvador as it emerged into the Pacific Basin.